Lt Col R. Carroll (Director)

 Army Reserve/Army National Guard Membership

-Four, three, and two-year scholarships are available.
-All Army ROTC scholarships are merit based and cover the full tuition and fees for any university on Oahu.
+There are 4-, 3-, and 2-year scholarships available.
+All Army ROTC scholarships are merit based and cover the full tuition and fees for any university on O‘ahu.
 In addition, scholarships provide $1,200 per year for books and an additional $300-$500 per month spending allowance.
-Four-year applications are due by January 10 of the high school senior year.
-Three and two-year scholarships are competed for on campus by current ROTC students.
+4-year applications are due by January 10 of the high school senior year.

-For general information about the Army ROTC program or specifics on eligibility requirements, contact the Enrollment Officer in the Military Science Building at 1311 Lower Campus Road or call CPT J. Cruz or 1LT F. Calvo at (808) 956-7766/7744/4137.
+For general information about the Army ROTC program or specifics on eligibility requirements, contact the Enrollment Officer in the Military Science Building at 1311 Lower Campus Road or call Mr. William Roach, Scholarship Program Advisor at (808) 956-7766/7744.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.